Junweiw/SQL-Practices-HackerRank/README.md

 # SQL Practices On HackerRank
-This file includes my solutions to HackerRank SQL questions in MySQL
+This file includes my solutions to HackerRank SQL questions in MySQL or noted otherwise.

 ## Question List
 ### Basic Select - Easy